zulip/zulip/docs/git/overview.md

-# Quick start: How Zulip uses Git and GitHub
+# Quick start: how Zulip uses Git and GitHub

 This quick start provides a brief overview of how Zulip uses Git and GitHub.